 Normally, as you improve on your skills and performance and go from one higher level to the next, you’ll seek more control from the racket because you must place and direct the ball exactly where you want it to go.

-The best tennis racket in 2020
+The best tennis racket

 This is a tennis racket that was co-designed by Federer a pure classic feel when it comes to its beautiful design, texture, and finish.
 The main focus of this racket is control thanks to its unique attributes.
 This racket has a braided graphite construction with a head light balance and a thin beam and a unique torsion control system that puts some extra weight on the sides of the racket head.
 This racket has a smaller 97 sq inch head size with a heavy strung weight of 12.6 ounces.
 This means this is a control-oriented tennis racket that can help advanced and intermediate players to swing confidently with good control of the ball.
 This racket feels very stable whether you’re hitting volleys or groundstrokes, serving, or approaching the net, it will consistently give you consistent shots with high-level accuracy.
 It feels very solid in your hands and gives you crisp hits and controlled volleys with very little effort.